pranit1988/ExploratoryTesting_Moneyfy/README.md

 * Menu button should open left side-menu
 * It should be possible to navigate through the header buttons
 * Double-arrow button should open New transfer screen
-* New transfer screen should have active input of transaction ammount
+* New transfer screen should have active input of transaction amount
 * New transfer screen should have button to invoke onscreen numeric keyboard
 * Numeric onscreen keyboard should have Add transfer button
 * New transfer screen should give possibility to select between the money space to transfer from